Marc G. Bellemare

 Selected publications

-My research focuses on two complementary problems in reinforcement learning.
+My academic research has focused on two complementary problems in reinforcement learning.
 First comes the problem of representation: How should a learning system structure and update its knowledge about the environment it operates in?
 The second problem is concerned with exploration: How should the same learning system organize its decisions to be maximally effective at discovering its environment, and in particular to be able to rapidly acquire information to build better representations?

 Deep reinforcement learning at the edge of the statistical precipice.
 Rishabh Agarwal, Max Schwarzer, Pablo Samuel Castro, Aaron Courville, Marc G. Bellemare.
 NeurIPS 2021, Best paper award [GitHub].